The UAE Economic Substance Rules (ESR) in the UAE – Does it Impact You?

 If you have a UAE business – including entities registered in Free Zones and offshore entities – we recommend you re-assess whether you qualify as a Licensee or an exempted Licensee as soon as possible.
 Together with this, urgently reconsider if you’re carrying out an appropriate activity under the New ESR and new guidance.
 Doing so will allow you to make the appropriate compliance filings when the new filing portal becomes available.

-Given that the end of the 12-month period following a Licensee’s 2019 financial year is forthcoming for many entities, we also recommend that you look beyond the first stage notification filing.
-If your UAE entity qualifies as a Licensee, has conducted a relevant activity, and derived income from the same in the reporting period, it would be practical to start preparation of the documents and information required to demonstrate how the economic substance test is met.
+Given that the end of the 12-month period following a Licensee’s 2019 financial year is forthcoming for many entities, we also recommend that you look beyond the first stage of notification filing.
+If your UAE entity qualifies as a Licensee, has conducted a relevant activity, and derived income from the same in the reporting period, it would be practical to start the preparation of the documents and information required to demonstrate how the economic substance test is met.

 If any gaps are identified, it’s crucial for you to plan and implement a mitigation strategy to safeguard compliance and avoid severe consequences in the future.